rinsed-org/rb-snowflake-client/README.md

 This library is implemented in ruby and while it leverages some libraries that have native extensions, doesn't currently include anything itself.
 Depending on network latency and the shape of the data this library can be faster or slower than the go wrapper.
 The big advantages are:
 * It uses about half the memory when you pull a full result set into memory
 * It does not hold onto the [ruby GVL][https://www.speedshop.co/2020/05/11/the-ruby-gvl-and-scaling.html] and so does not block other threads while waiting on IO like the go wrapper client.
-* It will comsume more resources for the same data, because it's using the HTTP v2 API and getting JSON back, there is just more work to as compared to the go or python clients that use Apache Arrow under the covers.
+* It will consume more resources for the same data, because it's using the HTTP v2 API and getting JSON back, there is just more work to as compared to the go or python clients that use Apache Arrow under the covers.

 # Usage